Golf

 My Golfolicious WordPress instance, however, wasn’t originally installed using Fantastico — so I hesitated trying to use the tool to upgrade.

-I could have done a manual upgrade, but the instructions published in the Wordpress codex were long, complex, and included steps that I would have had to research further to fully understand.
+I could have done a manual upgrade, but the instructions published in the WordPress codex were long, complex, and included steps that I would have had to research further to fully understand.

 Finally, I hit on another idea.
 I own the .net and .org versions of the domain name, as well as the .com.
 Maybe I could install a current version on the .net, transfer my theme, posts, and comments over, and then point the .com to the .net when I was done?